christopher-natan/Roku.Rotube/README.md

 ## Rotube
-Simple Youtube plugin for Roku channel application.
+Simple brightScript plugin that use Youtube API to play youtube video on a Roku Channel.

 #### Version
 - Version 1.1 supports Grid Screen only.